Dr Mark Davis

 Associate Professor of Sociology

-I worked as an Expert Advisor to the Council of Europe (2008-2011) to develop the Charter of Shared Social Responsibilities, launched with Members of the European Parliament in Brussels in March 2011, and work as a consultant on conceptual and policy issues with think tanks in the UK, including New Economics Foundation and Compass.
+I worked intermittently in France as an Expert Advisor to the Council of Europe from 2008 to 2011 to help to develop the first Charter of Shared Social Responsibilities, presented to Members of the European Parliament in Brussels in March 2011 and adopted by the Committee of Ministers on 22 January 2014

 The teaching I offer at Leeds is research-led and blends theoretical enquiry with the practical analysis of everyday life.
 I am Programme Manager for the two postgraduate courses offered by the Bauman Institute: MA Social and Political Thought and MA International Social Transformation

 MA Contemporary Social Thought

 I also offer guest lectures across the curriculum in my areas of research interest.